Olivia-Micheal/NYC-collision-/README.md

 *Figure 5: Time Analysis Page*

-March recorded the highest share of accidents, at 10.53 percent of the total.
-The numbers decline steadily through the rest of the year, with November and December sitting around 7 percent each.
-There is a seasonal pattern here, but it is a slow decline, not a sudden spike.
+Look at the bar chart at the top of this page.
+Each bar is one month, and the tallest one is March, sitting at 10.53 percent of all accidents.
+Follow the bars from left to right and you can see them shrink toward the end of the year, down to 7.36 percent in November and 7.11 percent in December, the two lowest months on the chart.
+That shape is the seasonal pattern: a slow decline of about 3.4 percentage points from peak to trough, not a sudden drop.

-This same dashboard breaks accidents down by day of the week and hour of the day.
-Friday is the busiest day at 37,000 accidents, and the hourly chart shows accidents climbing steadily through the day before peaking at 4 PM, directly matching evening rush hour.
+Now look at the two charts below it.
+The first breaks accidents down by day of the week, and Friday jumps out immediately at 37,000 accidents, ahead of Thursday at 35,000 and every other day sitting between 31,000 and 34,000.
+The second chart traces accidents across every hour of the day, starting at 10,800 accidents at midnight, dropping to its lowest point of 4,300 around 4 to 5 AM, then climbing steadily to its highest point of 15,100 accidents at 4 PM, right where the evening rush hour begins.

 ### Page 2: Location and Causes